×

 What is a typical expat home or apartment like in Yokohama?

 "A typical expat home or apartment in Yokohama, is often located in one of the city's international neighborhoods, such as Minato Mirai, Yokohama Station area, or Motomachi.
 These areas are known for their high concentration of foreign residents and amenities catering to international tastes.
 The apartments themselves are usually modern and well-maintained, with a variety of sizes available, from compact studio apartments to larger family-sized units.
 They often come fully furnished, with contemporary furniture and appliances, including a washing machine, refrigerator, and sometimes even a dishwasher.
 The living area is typically open plan, with a combined living and dining space.
 The kitchen is usually compact but functional, often separated from the living area by a counter or half-wall.
 Bedrooms are typically smaller than what one might be used to in Western countries, but they are designed to maximize space with built-in storage solutions.
 Many apartments also come with a small balcony, which can be used for drying clothes or simply enjoying the view.
 Some of the higher-end apartments may even have access to shared amenities like a gym, pool, or rooftop terrace.
 Despite being in a bustling city, Japanese homes are designed to be tranquil and peaceful, with an emphasis on natural light and minimalistic design.
 Many expats appreciate the convenience of city living combined with the comfort and serenity of their Yokohama homes.
 In terms of location, these apartments are often conveniently situated close to public transportation, shopping centers, international schools, and parks.
 This makes it easy for expats to navigate the city, run errands, and enjoy their leisure time.
-Overall, a typical expat home in Yokohama offers a comfortable and convenient living environment, blending elements of Japanese design with the needs and comforts of international residents," explained one person living in Yokohama, Japan.
+Overall, a typical expat home in Yokohama offers a comfortable and convenient living environment, blending elements of Japanese design with the needs and comforts of international residents," said one expat who made the move to Yokohama.

 Learn MoreGet Quote